macp3o/linux-tweaks/README.md

 Setting 8 minimizes freezes to the UI after zooming in or out.

-Setting 9 forces Firefox to not use Webm VP9 video, since it's not hardware optimized yet.
+Setting 9 forces Firefox to not use H.264 video, since it's not hardware optimized yet.

 Settings 10 and 11 toggle FF multi-process off.
 Multi-process blocks the display of all tabs and windows for several minutes (sometimes 10, 15, 20 minutes) when using the default settings and more than a few tabs or windows open.
 Disabling multi-process makes it fast again.